SHT library API. More...

 | limit | The PSL limit (1 - 127). |

-| _Bool sht_init | ( | struct sht_ht * | ht, |
+| bool sht_init | ( | struct sht_ht * | ht, |

 | uint32_t | capacity ) |